Alberto Randegger: Early years

-Randegger was born in Trieste, Italy, the son of a musician mother and schoolteacher father.
+Randegger was born in Trieste, Austro-Hungarian Empire, the son of a musician mother and schoolteacher father.
 He studied the piano with Jean Lafont and composition with Luigi Ricci.

 Randegger's earliest compositions were masses and other pieces of church music and, with two other young pupils of Ricci, he produced two ballets and an opera, Il Lazzarone, in 1852.
 In 1854 he composed another opera, Bianca Capello, at Brescia.
 During this period, he also served as music director of theatres in Fiume, Senigallia, Brescia and Venice.

 In 1854 Randegger was engaged to conduct a season of Italian opera in New York and was on his way there when news arrived of a cholera outbreak in the city.
 Instead, he spent a month in Paris, and on the recommendation of his elder brother he moved on to London, which became his base for the rest of his life.
 He built up a reputation as a singing teacher, conductor and composer, and from 1857 he conducted Italian opera at the St. James's Theatre.
 He was simultaneously professor of singing at the Royal College of Music and the Royal Academy of Music, retaining both posts for the rest of his life.
 From 1859 to 1870 he was organist at St Paul's Church, Regent's Park.
 His singing pupils included sopranos Evangeline Florence, Alice Barth, Liza Lehmann, Greta Williams and Ellen Beach Yaw; mezzo-soprano Mary Davies; tenors Arthur Byron, William Hayman Cummings, William Lavin and Ben Davies; baritones David Bispham, Andrew Black, Charles W. Clark, David Ffrangcon-Davies and Frederick Ranalow; and basses Darrell Fancourt, Putnam Griswold and Robert Radford.

 As a composer, in addition to his early works, Randegger wrote a comic opera, The Rival Beauties (1864); a musical play with the dramatist W. S. Gilbert, Creatures of Impulse (1871); a dramatic cantata, the 150th Psalm, for soprano solo, choir, orchestra and organ (1872); Fridolin (1873), with a libretto by Hermine Küchenmeister-Rudersdorf; two scenas for soprano and orchestra, Medea (1869) and Sappho (1875); a funeral anthem, An Angel Came Out of the Temple, in memory of the Prince Consort; The Prayer of Nature (1887); and numerous other vocal pieces.
 The Oxford Dictionary of National Biography observes that Randegger's compositions were distinguished by practical qualities, were always tasteful and externally effective, but had no deep originality, and soon fell into disuse.
 He edited several collections of vocal music and collaborated with T. J. H. Marzials on the libretto for Arthur Thomas's opera Esmeralda (1883).